|Ken Larsen's assessment of the Durham-Orange Light Rail Transit Project (DOLRT)|

 At first glance, the DOLRT appears to be a great transit project which our growing community desperately needs.
 Triangle traffic has been growing steadily worse over the past few decades.
 DOLRT seems like a solution; however, close inspection reveals many serious design and funding flaws.
 Because of these flaws, DOLRT should be scuttled.
 Take our losses and walk away.
 Don't waste any more taxpayer money.

-DOLRT will be a failure
+DOLRT will be a failure [short explanation]

 Here are the reasons why:

 |1||There will be over 40 at-grade crossings.
 These will snarl car traffic, cause fatal accidents, and pollute the air. [details and details and video1 and video2]|